HEALTH

 Written by Vertical Wise

 Tonsillitis is the painful, annoying, and sometimes downright miserable condition that makes your throat feel like it has been attacked by tiny, sharp, and unforgiving needles.
-Whether you have had it before or are just starting to feel those telltale signs—sore throat, swollen tonsils, maybe a fever—knowing what tonsillitis is, how to treat it, and when to seek medical help from an ENT specialist in Singapore is crucial.
-In this article, we are diving into everything you need to know about tonsillitis treatments.
+Whether you have had it before or are just starting to feel those telltale signs – sore throat, swollen tonsils, maybe a fever – knowing what tonsillitis is, how to treat it, and when to seek medical help from an ENT specialist in Singapore is crucial.

 To put it simply, tonsillitis is an infection or inflammation of your tonsils.
 These are the two oval-shaped lumps of tissue at the back of your throat that work as part of your immune system, helping to fight off infections.
 But when they get overwhelmed by bacteria or viruses, they become inflamed and can hurt like crazy.